Thanks Kelley for finding these links for us! :)

 As our pre-fallen hearts were originally formed by God's hand, Tozer explains, "In the deep heart of the man was a shrine where none but God was worthy to come.
 Within him was God; without, a thousand gifts which God had showered upon him."

-our heart's desire to possess makes idols of the things of this world, choking out God's goodness and power in our lives.
+We have allowed these external gifts to replace God, and our heart's desire to possess makes idols of the things of this world, choking out God's goodness and power in our lives.
 And yet, He has shown us the way to be overcomers through Christ.

 "If any man will come after me, let him deny himself, and take up his cross, and follow me.
 For whosoever will save his life shall lose it: and whosoever will lose his life for my sake shall find it."
 Matt 16:24-25